reactive/data-client/docs/rest/guides/rpc.md

 :::note

 Feel free to create completely new [RestEndpoint](../api/RestEndpoint.md) methods for any custom endpoints you have.
-This endpoint tells `rest-hooks` how to process any request.
+This endpoint tells `Reactive Data Client` how to process any request.

 :::